 Cycle is continuous and iterative |

 Planning for tomorrow’s success is a contact sport.
 It’s a down-and-dirty, hands-on, and neck-deep process.
 There is a certain degree of urgency which must be communicated to all levels of an organization’s workforce and stakeholders.
-Focus on imperatives rather than goals helps build buy-in for what is to come.
+Focusing on imperatives rather than goals helps build buy-in for what is to come.

-Constituents from all across the organization must be prepared to roll up their sleeves and plan for how they will manage and lead changesimultaneously in six key areas as they address their markets:
+Constituents from all across the organization must be prepared to roll up their sleeves and plan for how they will manage and lead change simultaneously in six key areas as they address their markets:

-Relationships – deep customer and partner relationships to better understand current and future needs
+- Relationships – deep customer and partner relationships to better understand current and future needs

-Strategy – alignment around imperatives and disruptive business models
+- Strategy – alignment around imperatives and disruptive business models

-Structure – collaboration across business units and with partners, suppliers, and the end consumer
+- Structure – collaboration across business units and with partners, suppliers, and the end consumer

-People – agile leadership and an engaged workforce
+- People – agile leadership and an engaged workforce

-Process – customer-focused processes with key performance indicators that validate performance towards imperatives
+- Process – customer-focused processes with key performance indicators that validate performance towards imperatives

-Technology – solutions that facilitate information sharing, knowledge management, and seamless operations
+- Technology – solutions that facilitate information sharing, knowledge management, and seamless operations

 Planning to manage and lead transformational change involves asking a few crucial questions:

-How will the organization make change happen in ways that are synchronized, aligned, and mutually reinforcing?
+- How will the organization make change happen in ways that are synchronized, aligned, and mutually reinforcing?

-What is changing around the organization that compels it to make changes in order to be ready for the future?
+- What is changing around the organization that compels it to make changes in order to be ready for the future?

-How can the company change today to take advantage of conditions that will exist in the future?
+- How can the company change today to take advantage of conditions that will exist in the future?

 The status quo of strategic planning won’t propel an organization to the next level.
 It won’t create the imperatives necessary to navigate a rapidly-changing world.
 It won’t arm organizational leaders with an understanding of how to plan for and adapt to risks and opportunities along the way.